FoundOPS/html5/README.md

-#foundOPS-ng — the FoundOPS &lt;angular/&gt; app
+#HTML5 — the FoundOPS HTML5 app

 This is the FoundOPS javascript application.
-The primary framework is Angular, this is why the repository is called foundOPS ng.
+The primary framework is Kendo, this is why the repository is called html5.

 TESTING IS ALSO IMPORTANT.
 TEST INFO HERE.